MicrosoftDocs/azure-docs/articles/cost-management-billing/pay/uzbekistan.md

 ms.topic: reference
 ms.service: cost-management-billing
 ms.subservice: billing
-description: Learn where to send the payment for your subscription.
+description: Learn where to send the payment for your Uzbekistan subscription.
 ROBOTS: NOINDEX, NOFOLLOW
 ---